FantasyNitroGEN/visallo/docs/tutorials/helloworldgpw.md

 ## Prerequisites

 Ensure that you have gone through the [starting](starting.md) instructions.
-There will be some development in this tutorial so I recommend that you at least be familiar with the command line, maven and a java IDE that works with maven (e.g. Intellij).
+There will be some development in this tutorial so we recommend that you at least be familiar with the command line, maven and a java IDE that works with maven (e.g. Intellij).

 ## Background